 Most managers work hard.
-The problem isn’t effort — it’s that effort gets scattered across the wrong things.
+The problem isn’t effort; it’s that effort gets scattered across the wrong things.
 Emails, meetings, ad hoc requests, and fires that keep reigniting.
+According to Microsoft’s 2025 Work Trend Index, knowledge workers are interrupted every two minutes during core hours, adding up to roughly 275 interruptions per day.
 Days get full, but the work that actually builds a high-performing team barely gets touched.
+If you’ve ever wondered where managers should spend their time, the answer is simpler than you think: on their people.

-The Manager Tools Map of the Universe exists to fix that.
-It’s a framework developed by Mark Horstman and Michael Auzenne of the Manager Tools podcast — one of the most practical and evidence-based resources on management available — that defines exactly where managers should focus their time and energy to get results through their people.
+The Manager Tools Map of the Universe exists to fix this misallocation.
+It’s a framework developed by Mark Horstman and Michael Auzenne of the Manager Tools podcast, one of the most practical and evidence-based resources on management available, that defines exactly where managers should focus their time and energy to get results through their people.

-This article breaks down the framework, explains why it works, and shows you how to apply it to your own management practice.
+This article breaks down the framework, explains why it works with 2025 and 2026 data to back it up, and shows you how to apply it to your own management practice.
 If you want to go deeper, the Manager Tools approach to management covers the four core behaviors in full.

 What Is the Manager Tools Map of the Universe?